 Strategy #1 – Interview Experts/Influencers

 You’re probably not an expert yet, otherwise people would already be flocking to hear what you have to say.
 But that doesn’t mean you cannot take advantage of the appeal of an expert.
 And the best thing is you can do that while also offering honest quality to your readers.
-It’s not disinterested, but it’s also not dishonest.
+It’s not disinterested, and it’s also not dishonest.
+But it’s a great deal to attract links.

 That’s how most interviews work – we want to offer readers some insight, but also attract their attention.